Ethnic groups in Finland: Sámi

-Few Finnish Sami actually led the traditional nomadic life pictured in school geography texts and in travel brochures.
-Although many Sami living in rural regions of Lapland earned some of their livelihood from reindeer herding, it was estimated that Sami owned no more than one-third of Finland's 200,000 reindeer.
-Only 5 percent of Finnish Sami had the herds of 250 to 300 reindeer needed to live entirely from this kind of work.
-Most Sami worked at more routine activities, including farming, construction, and service industries such as tourism.
-Often a variety of jobs and sources of income supported Sami families, which were, on the average, twice the size of a typical Finnish family.
-Sami also were aided by old-age pensions and by government welfare, which provided a greater share of their income than it did for Finns as a whole.
+Few Finnish Sámi actually led the traditional nomadic life pictured in school geography texts and in travel brochures.
+Although many Sámi living in rural regions of Lapland earned some of their livelihood from reindeer herding, it was estimated that Sámi owned no more than one-third of Finland's 200,000 reindeer.
+Only 5 percent of Finnish Sámi had the herds of 250 to 300 reindeer needed to live entirely from this kind of work.
+Most Sámi worked at more routine activities, including farming, construction, and service industries such as tourism.
+Often a variety of jobs and sources of income supported Sámi families, which were, on the average, twice the size of a typical Finnish family.
+Sámi also were aided by old-age pensions and by government welfare, which provided a greater share of their income than it did for Finns as a whole.

-There have been many efforts over the years by Finnish authorities to safeguard the Sami' culture and way of life and to ease their entry into modern society.
-Officials created bodies that dealt with the Sami minority, or formed committees that studied their situation.
+There have been many efforts over the years by Finnish authorities to safeguard the Sámi' culture and way of life and to ease their entry into modern society.
+Officials created bodies that dealt with the Sámi minority, or formed committees that studied their situation.
 An early body was the Society for the Promotion of Lapp Culture, formed in 1932.
 In 1960 the government created the Advisory Commission on Lapp Affairs.
-The Sami themselves formed the Saami-liitto in 1945 and the Johti Sabmelazzat, a more aggressive organization, in 1968.
+The Sámi themselves formed the Saami-liitto in 1945 and the Johti Sabmelazzat, a more aggressive organization, in 1968.
 In 1973 the government arranged for elections every four years to a twenty-member Sami Parliaments that was to advise authorities.
-On the international level, there was the Nordic Sami Council of 1956, and there has been a regularly occurring regional conference since then that represented—in addition to Finland's Sami—Norway's 20,000 Sami, Sweden's 10,000 Sami, and the 1,000 to 2,000 Sami who remained in the Kola Peninsula in Russia.
+On the international level, there was the Nordic Sami Council of 1956, and there has been a regularly occurring regional conference since then that represented—in addition to Finland's Sámi—Norway's 20,000 Sámi, Sweden's 10,000 Sámi, and the 1,000 to 2,000 Sámi who remained in the Kola Peninsula in Russia.